 The State Milk Board consists of 12 members, 10 of whom are nominated by the director of agriculture, appointed by the governor and confirmed by the Senate.
-The two remaining members of the board are from the state Departments of Health and Senior Services, and Agriculture.
+The two remaining members of the board are from the state Department of Health and Senior Services and the Department of Agriculture.

 Four of the appointed members of the board must be Grade A dairy farmers representing recognized producer organizations.
-Four additional appointees are active members of local health departments in the state.
+Four appointees are active members of local health departments in the state.
 The two remaining appointees represent processor and consumer interests.
 No more than six of the 12 board members can be from the same political party.

-Board personnel conduct the state's Grade A and manufacturing grade milk sanitation programs.
-The board administers milk inspection relating to Grade A milk and milk supplies to assure uniformity of procedures and interpretation of milk inspection regulations.
+The board administers milk inspection in relation to Grade A milk and milk supplies to assure uniformity of procedures and interpretation of milk inspection regulations.
 The Grade A or fluid milk activities of the state are supported by revenue from inspection fees.